orestrepov/metadatahost/README.md

-# Metadata Host
+# Metadata Host Service
-Metadata Host Web Application in GO
+Metadata Host Web Service in GO

 It is proof of concept of developing a web application in "Golang" to search for information associated with domains and the history of recent domains searches.